Frequently Asked Questions

 A change of clothes and towel that can be stored in our community lockers for after your trip.
-We provide a complimentary photo CD of your group rafting however you are welcome to bring your waterproof camera if you choose.
+We provide complimentary digital photos of your group rafting however you are welcome to bring your waterproof camera if you choose.
 We have disposable cameras available for purchase in our store.
 You should also bring along any prescribed medication you may require such as epi-pens or asthma inhalers.
 Anything you bring on the raft will get wet and could be lost, so we recommend leaving all valuables such as jewelry, cellphones and other electronics at home or in your car.
 You may leave your car keys at our front desk prior to trip departure.

 Please leave pets at home, as our parking area does not have adequate shade to keep your canine friends cool in the hot summer sun.